LawrenceZheng5/LawrenceZheng5/README.md

 - Hi, I’m Lawrence Zheng
 - I’m interested in esports
-- I’m currently learning some layers in the OSI model
+- I’m currently learning some layers of the OSI model
 - I'm originally from Hawaii
 - I'm a Freshman in Computer Engineering
 - I chose my major because I liked electronics and had an interest in coding